-When you use our websites or sign up to our services, we may collect some or all of the following personal data (this may vary according to your relationship with us):
+When you use our websites, our platforms or sign up to our services, we may collect some or all of the following personal data (this may vary according to your relationship with us):

 For “in-person” event organisation, we may collect the following:

 - Photos of people taken at the event (provided – where necessary – you have given your consent to such photos being taken and published).

 These personal data are processed in order to allow us to provide you with the requested services (e.g. membership registration or registration for one of our events), to be able to handle your requests (e.g. to answer the queries addressed to us via the contact form) or because it is in our legitimate business interest to do so.
 Hence, your data are processed on the legal basis existing in the necessity to be able to perform a contract we have (or will engage in) with you, on the basis of your consent or on the basis of our overriding legitimate business interest.